 Although these factors increase your risk of having glaucoma, glaucoma is seen in people with none of these conditions.
 We always tell our patients that the worst risk factor is never having your eye pressure checked or your optic nerve examined!

-The tests that we do for glaucoma include checking the intraocular (inside the eye) pressure in both eyes and examining both eyes.
+The tests that we do for glaucoma include checking the intraocular pressure and examining the eyes.
 We look at the cornea in the front of the eye and measure the corneal thickness.
 Checking the optic nerve for signs of damage is something we do on every exam.
 We routinely check the drainage angle at the front of the eye and test your peripheral (side) vision.
 When necessary, we take photos or do computer-assisted measurements of the optic nerve.

 In this form of glaucoma, fluid does not drain well at the front of the eye and pressure builds up.
 There is no pain and people will not notice any visual problems at first.
 The pressure gradually damages the optic nerve and the person’s vision.
 Some people have optic nerves that are more sensitive to pressure than others do.
 Thus, we always look at the optic nerves in both eyes along with checking intraocular pressure to make sure that an overly-sensitive optic nerve is not showing damage even in the high-normal pressure range.
 It is called “normal tension glaucoma” when the optic pressure is still within the normal range but optic nerve damage happens.
 When we discover that you have this condition, with high or normal pressure, there are several possible treatments.

-There are two different procedures that we can use to treat this kind of glaucoma.
+There are two different procedures that we can use to treat this kind of glaucoma at our office in Calgary.
 One uses a laser and the other requires an eye operation.

 Trabeculoplasty: We use a laser to improve the drainage angle of the eye, increase the rate of drainage, and reduce the pressure in your eye.